abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 RET
 ```

-In this example we are initializing both AX and DX with initia values of 1234H and 5678H respectivly, and then subtracting the value of DX from the value of AX and storing the answer in DX.
-(Notice that the `ADD` and `SUB` are semillar so we don't have to talk much about them).
+In this example, we are initializing both AX and DX with initial values of 1234H and 5678H respectively, and then subtracting the value of DX from the value of AX and storing the answer in DX.
+(Notice that the `ADD` and `SUB` are similar so we don't have to talk much about them).

 ### 3️⃣ The MUL Instruction